A monotone $Q^1$ finite element method for anisotropic elliptic equations: The finite element method and its monotonicity

+Therefore, the stiffness matrix $A$ is an $M$-matrix.
+Since the lumped mass matrix is diagonal and entry-wise positive, with $A_{i j} \leq 0$ and noticing that $\bar{L}_h^{-1}=\left( \right)$, we conclude $\bar{L}_h$ is also an $M$-matrix.
+Then with \eqref{stiff-row-sum} and Theorem \ref{them-dmp} we obtain the finite difference operator defined by $\bar{L}_h$ satisfies discrete maximum principle. \end{proof}

 \begin{rmk} For each element $e$, the choice in \eqref{param-setting} make $\lambda_e^1, \lambda_e^2 > 0$, which implies the $V^h$-ellipticity of the bilinear form \eqref{bilinear-form-appr} discussed in Section \ref{sec-vh-ellipticity}.
 Therefore, we can assure of $V^h$-ellipticity and the stiffness matrix being an M-matrix simultaneously. \end{rmk} \begin{rmk} The constraint on the coefficient, $|\bar{a}^{12}_e| \leq \min\{\bar{a}^{11}_e,\bar{a}^{22}_e\}$, aligns with the condition for rendering the stiffness matrix as an $M$-matrix in the seven-point stencil control volume method with optimal optimal monotonicity region in the case of homogeneous medium and uniform mesh in \cite{nordbotten2007monotonicity}.
-In \cite{ngo2016monotone}, the authors show that a three-by-three stencil can be used to construct monotone finite difference schemes under the assumption $|a^{12}| < \min\{a^{11},a^{22}\}$. \end{rmk}
+In \cite{ngo2016monotone}, the authors show that a three-by-three stencil can be used to construct monotone finite difference schemes under the assumption $|a^{12}| < \min\{a^{11},a^{22}\}$. \end{rmk} \begin{rmk} If the domain is not convex, e.g., an $L$-shaped domain, as long as it can be partitioned by uniform square meshes satisfying the coefficients constraints or quadrilateral meshes satisfying the mesh constraints derived in Section \ref{sec-gen-quad-mesh}, the stiffness matrix is still an $M$-matrix and the monotonicity holds.
+But the a priori error estimates in Section \ref{sec-convergence} might no longer hold due to possible loss of the elliptic regularity on a nonconvex domain. \end{rmk}

+\begin{rmk} The choice of the quadrature parameters in \eqref{param-setting} is sharp to enforce the $\bar{L}_h$ being an $M$-matrix but not for monotonicity since $M$-matrix property is just a sufficient but not necessary condition for monotonicity. \end{rmk}